Liu-Kaiyang/Liu-Kaiyang.github.io/_pages/about.md

 # 🔈 Open Positions
 - <b>For Prospective Students</b>：I currently have open M.Sc./Ph.D. positions for highly self-motivated graduate students.
 Areas of research include Network Intelligence for Next-generation Cloud Computing, Protocols Design for Advanced Networking, and Distributed Machine Learning.
 If interested, please send me by email your <b>CV, transcripts, sample publications (if any), and TOFEL/IELTS test results</b>, with the email subject line "<b>Prospective [M.Sc./Ph.D.]
 Student - [Your Name]</b>".
 Admitted Ph.D./M.Sc. students will be provided with full financial support.
 Admission to the Ph.D. or the M.Sc. program is mainly granted for the Fall intake semesters (application deadline: December 1st).
 Please refer to the <a href="https://www.mun.ca/computerscience/graduate-students/guidance-for-graduate-applicants/">application guides</a> on the Faculty of Graduate Studies website for M.Sc. and Ph.D. programs.
 Visiting scholars/students are also welcomed worldwide.

+# 🔈 Research

+- <b> <b>AI for Cloud Computing</b>.
+We will explore how AI techniques can be applied and further improved in the network optimization domain, especially considering the heterogeneity and complexity of large-scale cloud data centers.
+The production systems rely on handcrafted heuristics, which are simple and easy to implement.
+However, the problem-specific heuristics rest on certain assumptions and predefined actions to certain events, which do not generalize well to changing environments.
+As a replacement for heuristics, existing clean-slate learning-based solutions have been proposed, which, however, raise new concerns such as high overhead, slow convergence, and bad performance over unforeseen conditions.
+In this program, we will combine traditional optimization strategies with machine learning and propose a set of practical and evolutionary learning-based solutions to achieve high throughput, low latency and overhead for next-generation cloud computing.

+- <b> <b>Cloud Computing for AI</b>.
+We will also examine how cloud data centers can be improved to better support AI applications in three dimensions: computation, communication, and network topology.
+As of today, AI training systems are predominantly built on top of traditional data center clusters due to their scalability, reliability, and cost-effectiveness.
+However, cloud computing was initially designed to achieve reliable resource sharing without optimization for specific applications.
+The network topology and the protocol stack used in cloud data centers need to be revolutionized to better support AI applications.
+In this program, we plan to co-optimize network topology, protocol, and parallelization strategy for accelerating the training of AI applications in cloud data centers.

 <!-- # 🔈 Announcement
 - <b>Open Office Hour</b>：I dedicate 1-2 hours of my free time each week to connect with, offer guidance to, mentor, and support students and researchers who belong to underrepresented groups within the Computer Systems/Networking fields.
 Please send me an email if you are interested. -->